Tomás Bilbao Hospitalet: Career

-After working as an architecture Bilbao designed Altos Hornos de Vizcaya in 1929.
+After working as an architect Bilbao designed Altos Hornos de Vizcaya in 1929.
 Like other architects of his generation he was influenced from German expressionism and the architectural approach led by Erich Mendelsohn.
-Bilbao involved in politics and became a cofounder of the Basque Nationalist Action party in 1930 and the president of the Bilbao Municipal Housing Board in 1931.
+Bilbao was involved in politics becoming a cofounder of the Basque Nationalist Action party in 1930 and the president of the Bilbao Municipal Housing Board in 1931.
 He was also councillor and deputy mayor of the Bilbao City Council during the Second Republic.
 In the period 1937–1938 he was minister of justice.

 Exile, personal life and death

-Bilbao first exiled to France.
-Then he settled in Mexico in May 1942 when France was invaded by Nazi forces.
+After the Civil War Bilbao first exiled to France.
+Then he settled in Mexico in May 1942 when France was invaded by the Nazi forces.
 There he worked for the Compañía Mexicana de Comercio Exterior.

 Bilbao was married to Julia Durán with whom he had seven children.
 Their oldest son was arrested and executed following the exile of his father.
 Tomás Bilbao died in Mexico City on 16 March 1954.

-One of his grandchildren, Tatiana Bilbao, is a well-known architecture in Mexico.
+One of his grandchildren, Tatiana Bilbao, is a well-known architect in Mexico.